evagabriela/Gaby_rails_app/README.md

-# Ruby on Rails Tutorial: sample application built to learn in more depth to apply rails best practices
+ Ruby on Rails Tutorial:
+ This is a sample application I am building to learn in more depth about Rails best practices